spywill/Croc_Getonline/README.md

 # Croc_Getonline

 ## INTRODUCTION :
-  - This project is developed for the HAK5 KeyCroc
+  - This project is developed for the HAK5 KeyCroc.
   - Attempt to connect Keycroc automatically to target wifi access point.
+OPTIONS Nmap, Iw, and Curl to gather essential network information and/or start Reverse SSH tunnel.
+  - Payload will use KeyCroc MATCH command to perform specific tasks.

 * **TESTED ON**
   - Windows 10